The Best VPN of 2021: Windows, Mac, Android & iOS

 So what is a DNS server and why does it matter?

 To understand why this matters, we’ll guide you through the basics.
 We’ll explain what a domain name is, what a DNS is, and why it’s important that a VPN provider uses its own DNS servers.

 What is a domain name?

 Browsers, however, don’t visit domain names.
 They visit Internet Protocol (IP) addresses, which are long strings of numbers used to identify websites.
-Numbers too long for us to remember.
+Numbers are too long for us to remember.

 So we need a system to translate domain names into IP addresses.
 This is where the DNS comes in.

 DNS stands for domain name system.
 It can be seen as the phonebook of the internet.
 Just as a phone book provides the phone number for a person, the DNS provides the computer-friendly IP address for a domain name.

 Your browser then knows which resource you want to load and sends you to the right website.